graboskyc/Pack59Den6/Pack59Den6/docs/index.md

 # Requirements
 This year we must complete **six** required Adventures and any **two** elective Adventures.

-Required Adventures have a color icon on the belt loop while electives are a muted blue.
+Required Adventures have a color icon on the belt loop while electives are a monochromatic muted blue.

 You can see all Bear Adventures on the Cub Scouts website [here](https://www.scouting.org/programs/cub-scouts/adventures/bear/).